emma-sung/emma-sung.github.io/index.md

 ## About Me

 Hello!
-My name is Emma.I am an engineer transitioning into data analytics with a strong foundation in mechanical engineering and hands-on experience in both corporate and research settings.

-Currently, I work as an engineer at The Boeing Company in Everett, WA, where I extract, clean, and analyze large datasets to develop key performance indicators, manage compliance, and enhance system reliability for a fleet of over 1,000 aircraft.
+My name is Emma.
+Currently, I work as a data analyst at The Boeing Company in Everett, WA, where I extract, clean, and analyze large datasets to develop key performance indicators, manage compliance, and enhance system reliability for a fleet of over 1,000 aircraft.
 My role at Boeing has sharpened my expertise in data analytics, business intelligence, and risk analysis—all essential to maintaining safety and efficiency on a massive scale.

 Prior to Boeing, I completed a Master’s project at Cornell’s Collective Embodied Intelligence Lab, where I led cost analysis and collaborated with cross-functional teams to integrate sensor systems into a collapsible rover.
 I also gained experience in acoustic sensor analysis and control systems during my engineering internship at BlueVortex, LLC.

-My toolkit includes SQL, Python, Tableau, and MATLAB.
+My toolkit includes SQL, Python, Tableau, Excel, and MATLAB.
 I am passionate about converting raw data into actionable insights.
-My recent data analytics projects include an energy market case study, where I analyzed outage data and created Tableau visualizations to drive operational improvements, and a lung cancer case study, where I visualized patient data to highlight high-risk factors.
+My recent data analytics projects include a fraud financial transaction analysis, where I identified patterns and anomalies in transaction data to detect potential fraudulent activities; an energy market case study, where I analyzed outage data and created Tableau visualizations to drive operational improvements; and a lung cancer case study, where I visualized patient data to highlight high-risk factors.

 Outside of work, I enjoy exploring new cuisines, cooking, and occasionally tennis! :)